 A blocked toilet is a nightmare, literally.
-And for some reason it often seems to happen when guests are on their way, when the Estate Agent is heading over with some people who are interested in buying our property or when we’re just heading out in our best clothes for a special evening.
+And for some reason it often seems to happen when guests are on their way, when the Estate Agent is heading over with some possible buyers, or when we’re just heading out in our best clothes for a special evening.

-It’s so easy to panic when a toilet blocks, but taking a few moments to protect, prepare and plan can save a lot of problems down the line.
+It’s so easy to panic when a toilet is blocked, but taking a few moments to protect, prepare and plan can save a lot of problems down the line.

 - Protect the surroundings – don’t use your best towels to soak up toilet water, and don’t try to sop up any overspill with toilet paper.
 Instead, use old towels or old sheets or newspapers to soak up spills and protect the bathroom floor.
 Protect yourself with rubber gloves and wear old clothes.